allianz/ng-aquila/DEVELOPER.md

 These component specific tokens are necessary to make the design language of the library changeable by the consumers.
 If we would use `interactive-primary` directly in the code of the button here, you would have to use other ways (css + ng-deep) to change the primary button to a different color than `interactive-primary`.
 This makes the theming feature a lot more complex but typically you only have to change a few tokens for a theme.

-### IE11 Support
-IE11 doesn't support CSS variables so projects have to use the css-var-ponyfill.
-A limitation of this ponyfill is that all declarations have to be done in the `:root` element.

-Historically we didn't want to break existing projects when we introduced theming.
-So you might find some css lines which use a `var()` mixin that automatically created an additional line of css for the property.
-That is considered and shouldn't be done anymore.

 ## High contrast support
 We strive to support the Windows high contrast mode and the newer forced colors mode in all components by using CSS system colors.